 That’s great, Julie.
 Organization it’s critical, it’s so important to a successful transition home.
 Michelle, when Tom comes home, you’ll need to be ready to manage his medications, track his treatments, organize all the caregiving tasks among the family and friends.

 But let’s focus for a minute on managing your loved one’s medications.
 It’s so important to keep track of what medications are being taken and when.
 So when you leave the hospital or the treatment facility, be sure you get a copy of the discharge instructions.
 That will include a list and a schedule for all the medications your family member is taking.
 And when you pick up prescriptions from the pharmacy, match your drugs to the list, and be sure that you have written instructions for each and every medication.

 And if you’re not sure about a medication, be sure and ask what that medication is for, you know what it does, and what to do if you miss a dose.
 Now make sure you know when and how to administer each and every drug.
 Also, be aware of what to do if there are any side effects caused by the medication.

 I’ve tried to keep track of every single drug that Tom’s been given since this whole thing started.
 I’ve collected a lot of paperwork, but I like knowing that I can go back and check something if I need to.

 That’s an important part of being a good caregiver and a good advocate, Michelle.
 And there are some other things you can do to manage Tom’s medications.
 For example, always inform all the members of your health care team of any drug or other allergies that he may have.

-Now, in terms of administering medications, you might want to use something like this, the seven-day pillbox like this.
+Now in terms of administering medications, you might want to use something like this, the 7-day pillbox like this.
 It will help you keep things organized, make sure your family member takes things on time.

 Okay, let’s take a short break.
 When we come back we’ll talk more about how to get help with your caregiving.
 Okay.